Payal-25/ML-Bootcamp/README.md

 How will you do your submissions according to day wise

-#Pre-requisites: You must have to fork the repository in order to submit your assignments
+#Pre-requisites: You must have to fork the repository first in order to submit your assignments

 [![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)